Concordia brings Christmas to 30 families

-FORT WAYNE, Ind. — A total of 340 boxes of gifts, 17 bikes, and one Pack N Play will give 30 families a very special Christmas this year.
+A total of 340 boxes of gifts, 17 bikes, and one Pack N Play provided 30 families a very special Christmas this year.

 For more than 40 years, Concordia Lutheran High School has gathered and donated gifts to the Christmas Bureau for children in need.
 This year, 123 individuals will benefit from the many donations from students, faculty and staff.